 Furthermore, it has substantially less skills than the higher ranked RPGs, much less than Fallout 3 even which is on tier 6.

-Pillars of Eternity is not a mind-blowing RPG but it is perhaps a respectable one considering that it was entirely crowdfunded.
+Pillars of Eternity perhaps pioneered the trend of modern day “cRPGs” pulling a bait and switch on the player, appearing to have more role-playing than they actually do.
 As with most modern RPGs, the game tends to force your hand and the player character’s personality isn’t as flexible as it should be.
 It is also quite overrated not only as an RPG but as a game as a whole, because the people who overrate it are generally very jaded people who think anything on Infinity Engine (again, they mistakenly think this game is on Infinity Engine when it is in fact Unity) is somehow a superior RPG.
-Both the writing and role-playing are overrated for what it’s worth.
+Both the writing and role-playing are overrated.
 Obsidian has no less than three RPGs greatly superior in both respects, which you will see soon on this tier list.

 To get a sense of how limited the role-playing of Pillars of Eternity, check out this playlist showing an attempted evil playthrough.
 The game just doesn’t allow it.

 Tyranny is the latest RPG from Obsidian Entertainment.
-Tyranny does not fail to deliver enough role-playing so that it clearly has role-playing, enough to put it on tier 5, but it does fail as a game as it is utterly incompetent in every other area, as my review demonstrates with many concrete examples.
+This game outright fails as a game as it is utterly incompetent in every other area, as my review demonstrates with many concrete examples.
 The Conquest system isn’t totally unlike Dragon Age: Keep, except it’s in-game.
 You decide, on a map screen without any gameplay, the history of your character.
 Your choices here are brought up constantly in the game’s dialogue and it affects your reputation.

 The reputation system is quite important.
 The game banks on siding with one of three factions or yourself, although at the end of the day the same turning points happen and the same final outcome.
 A few skills have checks in dialogue, as do certain histories.
 Gameplay calls upon Athletics skill very often like Pillars of Eternity.
-Its stat/rule system is very, very similar to Pillars of Eternity, but the impact of the Conquest system and Reputation, and the added freedom in defining your character puts Tyranny above.
+Its stat/rule system and how illogical it is is very, very similar to Pillars of Eternity.
+The impact of the Conquest system and Reputation, and the added freedom in defining your character put it just above Pillars in role-playing technically but not enough to put it on a whole new tier.
 You can effectively play as a loyal, merciless Tyrant, or someone trying to change the world for good, with some variation for each.
 However, the last few hours of the game always force you down essentially the same path.

 Our review for Torment: Tides of Numenera can be found here.
 While it has a flexible dialogue system, once again the writing is an obstacle to role-playing.
+Once again, this modern “cRPG” pulls a bait and switch and appears to have more role-playing than it actually does.
 You are often railroaded into making a stance once again, as with Pillars of Eternity, Tyranny, Divinity: Original Sin.
 An unfortunate trend and limitation for modern RPGs as they actually fear to deliver role-playing, making some of them (or arguably all of these) fail at their task thus fail as games.

 You can at least play as an evil character, but neutrality is limited, as is almost always the case with today’s RPGs.
 The game’s dialogue has an ample amount of skill and attribute checks, but it isn’t written in such a way to allow you to define your character’s personality with the clarity of better RPGs.
 The always talked about “choice and consequence” is surprisingly limited in this game, and all of it predictable (as is the dialogue itself).
 I failed to stop an abhorrent evil in my playthrough, and all I got from that was a brief mention of those results in an ending slide.